 Chloe Wittering is currently studying International Business at Sheffield Hallam University.
-She joined our Industrial Placement Programme in 2016.
+She joined our Work Placement Programme in 2016.
 This is what she has to say about her experiences working for DHL:

-Why did you decide to do an industrial placement?
+Why did you decide to do a work placement?

 I wanted to enhance my employability skills and see if I could gain a better understanding of what I want to do after university.
-An industrial placement allows you to gain experience at work whilst also developing professional skills.
+A work placement allows you to gain experience at work whilst also developing professional skills.

 Why did you choose DHL?

 DHL is an international company with a vast amount of opportunities.
 I chose DHL as I knew I would be able to gain an insight into different areas of the business to help me decide what I want to do in my future career.
 They have a good reputation for their schemes for both graduates and placement students as they provide off the job training modules whilst you’re on the scheme to help with your development.

 What responsibilities have you had on the work placement?

 I started out my placement as a Shift Operations Manager on the British Airways contract for their short haul catering.
 I was responsible for making sure the shift ran smoothly and solving any issues to ensure we engaged with the aircrafts on time and not cause a delay.
 Other responsibilities included managing the Team Leaders roster as well as coaching two Team Leaders.
 I also got to perform HR functions such as disciplinary hearings and investigations.

 I then moved to Business Development for my last 4 months of placement.
 Here I got to see a more commercial side of the business and have been managing potential opportunities in Passenger Gateway.
 I have been involved in consultancy reports as well as responding to potential customers with what DHL has to offer.